lepompiste/go-fs-server/README.md

 - Upload multiple files
 - Manage users of application
 - Manage users privilege (WIP, actually there are just administrators and others)
+- Embedded in-binary website
+- Automatic database creation
+- Only one portable binary (associated with one or more databases)

 ## Usage